QCBSRworkshops/QCBSRworkshops.github.io/content/english/about-symposium.md

 ## Call for workshop proposals

-The 4th QCBS R Workshop Series invites all QCBS-associated graduate students and post-doctorate fellows to submit proposals for workshops to be during the QCBS R Symposium.
+The 4th QCBS R Symposium invites all QCBS-associated graduate students and postdoctoral fellows to submit proposals for R workshops to be held in late June 2022, at Concordia University in Montreal (Québec).

+The aim of the QCBS R Symposium is to provide a structured setting for the discussion and exchange of ideas between attendees and workshop presenters concerning the use of R in biodiversity analyses.
+For this, we provide a venue for the instruction and participation in a series of advanced R workshops that are not covered by the annual QCBS R Workshop Series.

-Workshops are expected to cover the concepts and the application of methods addressing relevant questions and content for graduate and post-doctoral scientists working in biodiversity research.
+Workshops should cover the concepts and the application of methods addressing relevant questions and content for graduate and post-doctoral scientists working in biodiversity research.
 We particularly encourage topics that are not covered by the regular QCBS R Workshop Series.

 We encourage the involvement of scientists at different career levels, from different institutions, and geographical locations.
 We also note that we are mindful of the gender balance of presenters and participants and of the participation of under-represented groups within the QCBS R Workshop related activities.
-Participants are required to read and agree to our [Code of Conduct](https://r.qcbs.ca/code-of-conduct/).
+To participate in the Symposium, you are required to read and agree to our [Code of Conduct](https://r.qcbs.ca/code-of-conduct/).

 Workshops can be created and presented in English or in French.
 The language in which the workshop will be presented will be announced in the R Symposium schedule.

 ### Submitting your proposal

-Please submit your proposal to be considered for presentation at the symposium by __April 8, 2022__:
+Please submit your proposal to be considered for the symposium by __April 29, 2022__:

 <div class="default">
-     <a href="https://forms.gle/Bdt8daCrcP9pnvCK6" class="cta btn-yellow" style="background-color: #8FBCBB; font-size: 12px; font-family: Helvetica, Arial, sans-serif; font-weight:bold; text-decoration: none; padding: 14px 20px; color: #1D2025; border-radius: 5px; display:inline-block; mso-padding-alt:0; box-shadow:0 3px 6px rgba(0,0,0,.2);"><!--[if mso]><i style="letter-spacing: 25px;mso-font-width:-100%;mso-text-raise:30pt"> </i><![endif]--><span style="mso-text-raise:15pt;">Submit workshop proposal</span><!--[if mso]><i style="letter-spacing: 25px;mso-font-width:-100%"> </i><![endif]--></a>
+     <a href="https://forms.gle/pAQRehVK5HxmDyPC6" class="cta btn-yellow" style="background-color: #8FBCBB; font-size: 12px; font-family: Helvetica, Arial, sans-serif; font-weight:bold; text-decoration: none; padding: 14px 20px; color: #1D2025; border-radius: 5px; display:inline-block; mso-padding-alt:0; box-shadow:0 3px 6px rgba(0,0,0,.2);"><!--[if mso]><i style="letter-spacing: 25px;mso-font-width:-100%;mso-text-raise:30pt"> </i><![endif]--><span style="mso-text-raise:15pt;">Propose a workshop!</span><!--[if mso]><i style="letter-spacing: 25px;mso-font-width:-100%"> </i><![endif]--></a>
 </div>

 <br>

-You will be notified on a decision about your workshop proposal by e-mail in the week following this deadline.
+You will be notified on a decision about your workshop proposal by e-mail during the first week of May 2022.

 ## Venue & dates

-To be announced.
+Late June 2022, at Concordia University in Montreal (Québec).

+(Dates to be announced.)

 ## Registration